learn-co-curriculum/react-hooks-what-is-react/README.md

 React has a recommended tool, [`create-react-app`][create-react-app], that makes it easy to create a new React project from scratch.
-The `create-react-app` tool sets up a preconfigured, default, project, ready to launch with `npm start`.
+The `create-react-app` tool sets up a preconfigured, default project, ready to launch with `npm start`.
 This package includes functionality built to be mobile friendly and progressive.
 That means apps will work on all modern browsers and mobile devices.
 `create-react-app` also gives us a couple of additional tools to make React